Last Updated on June 24, 2026

 Tarpon

-Rolling tarpon cruise the beachfront from July into early fall.
+Rolling tarpon cruise the beachfront from July through early fall.
 Fish the first and second guts in 15 to 40 feet of water.
-Sight-casting to these fish is one of the more exciting nearshore opportunities on the Texas coast.
-These are catch-and-release only, but the fight makes them worth every minute on the water.
+Sight-casting for these fish is one of the more exciting nearshore opportunities on the Texas coast.
+These fish are catch-and-release only, but the fight makes them worth every minute on the water.

 - Peak months: July and August